Menu

 Interrupt payload: {'draft': 'DRAFT: Hello customers!', 'question': 'Approve this message? (yes/no)'}

-The snapshot shows the exact pause point and what the interrupt surfaced.
-In a live app, you’d render this in a UI.
-Now pass the human’s answer back in.
+The snapshot tells you exactly where the graph stopped and what data it surfaced.
+In a real app, you’d show this in a UI.
+Now pass the answer back.

 python